 Shorter lifespan

-Cats that are obese have a shorter lifespan than cats that are lean.
-In a study, it was shown that 8-12-year-old obese cats had 3 times higher mortality rate compared to lean cats.
+Obese cats have a shorter lifespan than cats that are lean.
+In one study, it was shown that 12-year-old obese cats had 3 times higher mortality rate compared to healthy weight cats.
 Another finding showed that in the same age group, 53% of obese cats survived while 83% of cats with an optimal body condition score survived.

 Management strategies for obesity in cats